NhutNguyen236/Web-Application-Programming/Lab08_Connect-to-MySQL-DB/Lab08/README.md

 ## How to use phpMyAdmin?
 * Usually to open phpMyAdmin, you need to enter this adress *localhost/phpmyadmin* or "localhost: <your port>/phpmyadmin"
+* To connect to your phpmyAdmin, use command mysqli("localhost", username, password, dbname)